 Recognized, The Best Lawyers® in America

 (Steven Naifeh & Gregory White Smith eds., Woodward/White Inc.)

 Frequently hired for post-acquisition disputes, Craig brings a sophisticated level of understanding of how transactions are consummated.
 He works closely with corporate lawyers to identify leverage and to assess allocation of risk.
-Craig also has significant appellate experience, arguing before the Federal Circuit, the Fifth Circuit, the Texas Supreme Court, and the Dallas, Fort Worth and San Antonio Court of Appeals, among others.
+Craig also has significant appellate litigation experience, arguing before the Federal Circuit, the Fifth Circuit, the Texas Supreme Court, and the Dallas, Fort Worth and San Antonio Court of Appeals, among others.

 Craig has represented a range of clients, including:

 You may use the wildcard symbol (*) as a root expander.
 A search for "anti*" will find not only "anti", but also "anti-trust", "antique", etc.